auth0/docs/articles/libraries/auth0-react/index.md

 The Auth0 React SDK is a JavaScript library for implementing authentication & authorization in React apps with Auth0.
 It provides a custom React hook and other Higher Order Components so you can secure React apps using best practices while writing less code.

-The Auth0 React SDK handles grant and protocol details, token expiration and renewal, as well as token storage and cacheing.
+The Auth0 React SDK handles grant and protocol details, token expiration and renewal, as well as token storage and caching.
 Under the hood, it implements [Universal Login](/universal-login) and the [Authorization Code Grant Flow with PKCE](/api-auth/tutorials/authorization-code-grant-pkce).

-The library is [hosted on GitHub](https://github.com/auth0/auth0-react) and you can find the API documentation [here](https://auth0.github.io/auth0-react/).
+The library is [hosted on GitHub](https://github.com/auth0/auth0-react) where you can [read more about the API](https://auth0.github.io/auth0-react/).

 ## Installation